xtofl/bavco/kata_01/README.md

 ## Retrospective

-Take a moment to decide
+After the Kata, take a moment to decide

 * Individually:
   * what skills did you learn this time?